Categories

 • Silence sensor, engineer’s phone number

 I got sick of driving to the radio station when things got out of whack with the AudioVault, so I installed VNC on all the machines.
 From that point, I could log on from home and see what the problem was.
-It was great, when traffic goobered up the log transfer, I called the traffic director at home and had her go in a fix it.
+It was great, when traffic goobers up the log transfer, I called the traffic director at home and had her go in a fix it.
 Untrained operators, called the program director.
-Unfortunately, I don’t have Bill Gate’s phone number, so the windows issues are still on me.
+Unfortunately, I don’t have Bill Gate’s phone number, so the Windows issues are still on me.

 All of this was great as long as my laptop was around.
-Being married, however, I had to occasionally listen to my wife, who insisted that we not take the laptop to diner or the movies with us.
+Being married, however, I had to occasionally listen to my wife, who insisted that we not take the laptop to dinner or the movies with us.
 There were those occasional times when it would have been nice.

 It is a time saver.